PaulDance/cargo-liner/README.md

           configuration file.
 Note however that the `ship` command will still self-update by default.

-  -l, --with-local
+  -l, --keep-local
-          Also import all locally installed packages into the configuration.
+          Also import all locally-installed packages into the configuration.
 This means packages installed via `cargo install --path <path>` will be present in the configuration.